MohammedSwaaf/kamco/README.md

 - **http://kamco-task.surge.sh/**

 ### Note
-Please make sure you are using the last version of node if you need to clone the app and start it
+Please make sure you are using the latest version of Node.js if you need to clone the app and start it.